Damp and Mould policy

 What this policy will cover:

-• Identifying the different types of damp: condensation, penetration, rising and traumatic.
+• Identifying the types of damp: rising, penetrating and condensation dampness, including internal leaks.

 • Identifying the responsibilities for The Riverside Group and our customers in dealing with damp and condensation.